 Art Demystified: 5 Rules That Make a Painting Valuable

 A painting is an expression of the human desire to create.
 It is an effort to immortalize a particular person, place, object, moment, or idea.
 It is a reflection of the artist and their time, yet there is also a timeless quality to great painting that speaks to people even centuries after it is painted.
 Anyone who owns a painting or is considering buying a painting should take the time to contemplate how it speaks to their spirit, as well as consider qualities like the subject, composition, color, and the technique of the artist.
 Antique art buyers and antique painting dealers know all this is important.
 They also know the other factors that make a painting valuable.
-If you find yourself googling where to sell my antique paintings, you should first examine what makes a painting valuable.
+If you find yourself googling where to sell your antique paintings, you should first examine what makes a painting valuable.

 Rule #1- Who is the artist?

 We all know that paintings by iconic artists like Monet are worth a lot of money.
 That is a given.
 However, it is important that the painting be authenticated.
 A copy of a Monet is not worth a fraction of the real thing.
 Also, typicality matters.
 Take Picasso, for example.
 He is most famous for his cubist paintings.
 His earlier landscape paintings are not worth as much as his cubist paintings.
 When artists become popular (even newer artists), that drives up the price of their paintings.
 Antique art buyers know the importance of artists, and some are really looking for paintings by certain artists.

 Rule #2- Provenance Matters